SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Evaluation of Workflow Model

 \subsection{Expressiveness of our Model}

 We analyze the workflow benchmarks used in the literature and evaluate whether our model can represent the control flow within the workflows without adding unnecessary dependencies between their tasks.
 Out of the 72 papers, 14 did not provide sufficient detail on the workflows used and their dependencies to judge if we can express them.
 In two papers, benchmarks are not presentable by our model, as they introduce new programming models to support communication between functions and load-balanced orchestration.
 Benchmarks used in three more papers can be modeled but not transcribed to platform-specific representations~(Section~\ref{sec:impl}).
-For two of them, cloud platforms are the limitations, such as ending the workflow as a result of a switch state (not possible on AWS) and using multi-stage inputs, i.e., using the output of a previously executed function as input without passing it to the functions invoked in-between.
-While we do not currently support transcribing the \textit{switch} state requiring two conditions to be true, it can be easily added to the implementation.
+For two of them, cloud platforms are the limitations, such as ending the workflow as a result of a switch state (not possible on AWS) and using multi-stage inputs, i.e., using the output of a previously executed function as input without passing it to the functions invoked in-between. \eurosys{The third one uses a \textit{switch} state requiring two conditions to be true.} While we do not support transcribing \eurosys{this currently, transcription} the \textit{switch} state requiring two conditions to be true, it can be easily added to the implementation.
 We fully support modeling and transcribing the workflows described in 53 of the 58 analyzed papers.
-Therefore, we conclude that our model does not have general limitations and developers can use it to model and execute their workflows.
+Therefore, we conclude that our model does not have general limitations \eurosys{within the scope of programming models not allowing for communication between functions and using orchestration based on dynamic characteristics of the system,} and developers can use it to model and execute their workflows.